 When it is clear from the outset that a child will be in ongoing care, then the carer will be eligible for FTB from the date the child enters their care.
 When care has been on a temporary and short-term basis and it subsequently becomes ongoing, a change of care applies at the point it becomes ongoing and FTB may be payable.

 Example 1: Sean is a single parent caring for his 14 year old child, Zack.
 Sean has had to go into rehabilitation for 3 months.
-While he is in rehabilitation it is agreed within the family that Zack will be cared for by his aunt including meeting the costs relating to Zack's care.
+While he is in rehabilitation it is agreed within the family that Zack will be cared for by his aunt including meeting the costs relating to Zack's care and making major decisions about his wellbeing without input from Sean.
 In this case, his aunt may be eligible for FTB from the date Zack enters her care.